Just the facts: my professional bio.

 I also work with other threatened species, particularly sharks, rays, and sea turtles, and the protection and management of important marine habitats.

 I’m a Co-Founder and Principal Scientist at the Marine Megafauna Foundation.
-This US 501(c)(3) non-profit was originally conceived to support whale shark and manta ray research and conservation efforts, led by Dr Andrea ‘Queen of Mantas’ Marshall and myself.
+This US 501(c)(3) non-profit was originally conceived to support whale shark and manta ray research and conservation efforts, co-led by Dr Andrea ‘Queen of Mantas’ Marshall and myself.
 I am very proud that the organisation has now grown to encompass a whole range of other conservation-related activities.

-I act as science advisor for the Wildbook for Whale Sharks global photo-identification library, and I’m also a Director of Wild Me, the non-profit organisation which oversees it’s development.
+I act as science advisor for the Wildbook for Whale Sharks global photo-identification library, and I’m also a Director of Wild Me, the non-profit organisation which oversees its development.